 This doesn’t mean that you should always feel tense about potential threats on the road.
-It just means that you should be cautious, look around before making any maneuver, and anticipate the reaction of other drivers.
+It simply means that you should be cautious when controlling your vehicle by anticipating the reaction of other drivers.

 Know that over 37,000 people die in road accidents every year, and it’s in your best interest to take preventive actions before risking your life for not driving defensively.

-For that reason, here are 5 defensive driving tips every new driver must take note before hitting the road.
+For that reason, here are 5 defensive driving tips every new drivers must take note before hitting the road.

 #1 Put down your phone while driving